ZippyNeuron/metarwiz/README.md

 /* the following uses the static method to parse and create an instance of Metarwiz */ Metarwiz metarwiz = Metarwiz.Parse(metar);

-/* let's get the temperature information using Metarwiz */ MwTemperature t = metarwiz.Get<MwTemperature>();
+/* let's get the temperature information */ MwTemperature t = metarwiz.Get<MwTemperature>();

     _ = t.Celsius;